 Phone Number: (415) 554-9521

-There are great big hills in this park that are perfect for rolling down.
+This park has great big hills that are perfect for rolling down.
 Dog owners frequent this park.
 General people-watching is a prevalent activity here, especially on the weekend.
 Bring a blanket and lay on the grass or use one of the picnic tables.
-The southern half of the park is also notable for its views of the Mission district, downtown, the San Francisco Bay, and the East Bay.
+The park’s southern half is also notable for its views of the Mission district, downtown, the San Francisco Bay, and the East Bay.
 For more information, please visit their website.

 98 Funston Ave., San Francisco, CA 94118